Popular Netflix Show 13 REASONS WHY Removes Graphic Suicide Scene

 Netflix has also committed to the Truth Initiative which pledges to gradually remove unnecessary smoking from TV and movies.

 While movies and TV shows may depict suicide as a peaceful end to pain, God’s Word tells us in Psalm 55 to cast all our cares on the Lord and He will sustain us.

 We deserve Media Discernment from producers and writers.

 With Netflix hearing the cries of distraught and heartbroken parents who have blamed shows for the loss of their children, there is hope.

 We should have immense faith that people are listening to our requests for change!Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!